 Ask your PCP to not write the prescription for the brand name “Truvada”.
 Instead, ask him/her to write it for the generic “emtricitabine/ tenofovir 200/300mg” because the medication won’t have the brand name on the bottle.
 This reduces chance of hassle at the border, as your prescription will match the bottles exactly.

-The BC Guidelines recommend a first prescription of 30 days, however, due to logistical issues of importing medications, ask your PCP to write the prescription for 90 days/ tablets.
+Some guidelines recommend a first prescription of 30 days, however, due to logistical issues of importing medications, ask your PCP to write the prescription for 90 days/ tablets.
 This is the maximum legal quantity of medication to import to Canada for personal use.
 Also, the prescription must show your PCP’s name, address, and registration number.

 Step Two: Getting a Mailbox in Point Roberts, WA, USA